 Put your paddle in the water and kayak along the 650 miles of waterways Clarksville has to offer.
 Launch points include Liberty Park, Billy Dunlop Park, and Robert Clark Park.
 If you don’t have gear you can swing by Run-A-Muck Outfitters for everything you need for your next adventure.

 Rock Climbing is a sport the whole family can enjoy...with terrific river views as a reward.
 Photo: Benny Little

 Rock out with some rock climbing on Kings Bluff.
 Managed by the Southeastern Climbers Coalition, Kings Bluff stretches almost 10 gorgeous acres and has over 160 routes on 1,673 linear feet of cliff.
 These crimpy and power climbing style routes range in height from 30 to 80 feet.
 Difficulty ranges from 5.3 to 5.13.

 Bike riding, through the woods, with friends or family and a few ramps and hills -- can life be any more fun?!
 Photo: CAMBATN

 Mountain bikers of all abilities will find an awesome time on Clarksville’s bike trails.
 Ranging in difficulty to accommodate easy to expert riders, the North Ford St. Mountain Bike Park and Rotary Park trails are squirreled away just minutes from Clarksville’s bustling downtown.

-Strengthen your swinging arm with axe throwing.
+Strengthen your swinging arm with axe throwing at Rage’N Axe.
 It may sound easy and it’s so much fun, but make no bones about it, you’ll get a workout in.
-Clarksville offers two different stellar Axe throwing locations at Flip’n Axe and ATP.

 Didn't bring your bike?
 No worries!
 You can rent these at places all over town.
 Photo: Jessica Tejera